 - I use recreational drugs.

-People who smoke can have breathing problems when they have surgery.
+If you smoke, you can have breathing problems when you have surgery.
 Stopping even for a few days before surgery can help.
-If you want to quit, call our Tobacco Treatment Program at 212-610-0507.
-You can also ask your nurse about the program.
+Your healthcare provider will refer you to our Tobacco Treatment Program if you smoke.
+You can also reach the program by calling 212-610-0507.

-Sleep apnea is a common breathing disorder that causes a person to stop breathing for short periods while sleeping.
+Sleep apnea is a common breathing disorder that causes you to stop breathing for short periods of time while sleeping.
 The most common type is obstructive sleep apnea (OSA).
-This means that the airway becomes completely blocked during sleep, so no air can get through.
-OSA can cause serious problems when you have surgery.
-Please tell us if you have sleep apnea or if you think you might have it.
-If you use a breathing machine (CPAP) for sleep apnea, bring it with you the day of your surgery.
+With OSA, your airway becomes completely blocked during sleep.
+OSA can cause serious problems during and after surgery.

 Presurgical Testing (PST)

-Before your surgery, you will have an appointment for presurgical testing (PST).
-The date, time, and location of your PST appointment will be printed on the appointment reminder from your surgeon’s office.
+Before your surgery, you’ll have an appointment for presurgical testing (PST).
+The date, time, and location will be printed on the appointment reminder from your surgeon’s office.
 It’s helpful to bring the following things to your PST appointment:

 - A list of all the medications you’re taking, including prescription and over-the-counter medications, patches, and creams.

 - Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram, or carotid doppler study.